 It’s worth investing in a great fabric if you’re looking for a lot of wear out of your suit.
 Carl chose an Italian checked wool through our Tailor Me service.
 Crafted in super 110s wool from Italian mill, Marzotto, the fabric’s Prince of Wales check design is key this season but still a classic that’ll remain stylish for many more to come.

-We’ve used the same fabric on this Moss 1851 tailored fit suit from our ready-to-wear collection – an affordable way to add a little luxury to your wardrobe and a great choice for a suit that’s both everyday-wearable and special enough for more formal looks.
+You can also find Italian cloth suits from our ready-to-wear collection – an affordable way to add a little luxury to your wardrobe and a great choice for a suit that’s both everyday-wearable and special enough for more formal looks.

 As founder of shirt company Hawkins & Shepherd, Carl knows how a bit of colour or a simple detail can switch up your look.

-As he says, “a tonal grey suit is extremely versatile and easy to style but there are some colours that work well and some not-so-well … with a grey suit, I would avoid wearing really dark, bold shirts – such as dark navy or black.
+As he says, “a tonal grey suit is extremely versatile and easy to style but there are some colours that work well and some not-so-well.
+With a grey suit, I would avoid wearing really dark, bold shirts, such as dark navy or black.
 Stick to white or pastel coloured shirts then add some of your personality with a tie and pocket square.”

 Watched the video?
-Now here’s a break-down of Carl’s looks and a few suggestions to recreate them for yourself:
+Now here’s a break-down of Carl’s looks and a few suggestions to recreate them for yourself.

 Got a wedding to go to?
 Nod to the romance of the occasion and pair your trusty grey suit with a pastel striped shirt and silvery accessories in soft patterns and textures.
 Carl’s added monk strap shoes as a fashionable finishing touch.